Values vs Goals in SOF Physical Performance

 Never forget, Alexandros, that this flesh, this body, does not belong to us.
 Thank God it doesn’t.
 If I thought this stuff was mine, I could not advance a pace into the face of the enemy.
 But it is not ours, my friend.
 It belongs to the gods and to our children, our fathers and mothers and those of Lakedaemon (Sparta) a hundred, a thousand years yet unborn.
 It belongs to the city which gives us all we have and demands no less in requital.

-— Dienekes to a young officer in Gates of Fire
+— Dienekes to a young noble Spartan in Gates of Fire

 Carpe Ferrum!